 One of his notable contributions in the field is his critique of the utopian tendencies that characterize much of the discourse on modern technology.
 Maboloc emphasizes that modernity, while unstoppable, often fails to consider deep-seated structural issues and problems.
 This point is critical in understanding how modern technology affects poor societies.
 His work challenges the lack of nuancing in understanding the influence of technology in contemporary human society and indigenous culture.

 In essence, Maboloc’s work in the Philosophy of Technology reflects a critical analysis of how modern technology intersects with ethics, society, and politics using the context of the critical theory of technology.
 Maboloc has studied Heidegger's reflections on technology and the deterministic influences of modern day devices in shaping the lives of people in the world.
-He has written op-eds pertaining to digital ethics.
-He proposed the establishment of local policy making bodies to address the impact of AI and ChatGPT.
+He also expounds on Feenberg's concept of adaptability, arguing for the importance of communal values in contextualizing and democratizing modern technology.

 Philosophy of Education